 The Company has also adopted a separate policy dealing with staff trading and investment.
-That policy deals with the management of actual and perceived conflicts of interest arising where in the ordinary cause of business Group Entities promote, analyse or report on securities.
+That policy deals with the management of actual and perceived conflicts of interest arising where in the ordinary course of business Group Entities promote, analyse or report on securities.

-8. CONTINUOUS DISCLOSURE
+8. Continuous Disclosure